6 Myths About Cash Bail Reform, Debunked

-Most reform measures include establishing better pretrial services and reducing pretrial detention.
+Most reform proposals that advocate for ending cash bail also include proposed measures to establish better pretrial services and reduce pretrial detention.
 While increasing and improving pretrial services will cost money, such services are far less expensive than the cost of pretrial detention, according to the Harvard Law School’s Criminal Justice Policy Program.

 In Los Angeles County, pretrial detention costs about the city about $177 a day per person, while releasing the defendant, even with conditions, costs $26, at most — meaning cities could save millions of dollars every year by eliminating the cash bail system.